ghernantes/Training.MLOps.MLFlow/2_MLFlow_Backend_and_Artifact_Storage_Scenarios_1_2_and_3/README.md

 **Note:**

-Because the **MLFlow Client** is now using the `SQLAlchemyStore` interface and SQLite as Backend store, all runs performed with `FileStore` in Scenario 1 are not available in our **MLFlow UI**.
+Because the **MLflow Client** is now using the `SQLAlchemyStore` interface and SQLite as Backend store, all runs performed with `FileStore` in Scenario 1 are not available in our **MLflow UI**.
 To recover those runs, just launch again the ui service on **terminal 2** with:

 ```bash
 mlflow ui